A Buyers’ and Sellers’ Guide to Contingent Offers

 On the other hand, if you're a prospective buyer and you see a house listed as active contingent while looking at properties, you should still consider making an offer, because that means certain requirements have not yet been met.

-Types of Contingent Offers
+Types of contingent offers

-Appraisal Contingency
+Appraisal contingency

 An appraisal contingency means that the purchase of the home will only proceed if a third-party appraisal of the home is successful.
 A successful appraisal means that the fair market value of the home is equal to or greater than the seller’s asking price.
 Buyers use this contingency to make sure that a property is worth a minimum amount in the market.

 If the property is appraised for less than the asking price, the buyer can either try to negotiate with the seller or they can terminate their offer to purchase without losing their earnest money.
+If it's appraised for more, the seller might back out.

 A home inspection contingency protects the buyer just in case the home inspector finds something majorly wrong during their rounds.
-This could be anything from a cracked foundation to mold to annual flooding.
+This could be anything from a cracked foundation, to mold, to annual flooding.

 If the inspector finds an issue, the buyer can ask the seller to fix the issue or they can back out.

-It is very rare (and inadvisable) to waive a home inspection contingency—that is, as a buyer, you should definitely insist on having an inspection done.
+It is very rare (and inadvisable) to waive a home inspection contingency — that is, as a buyer, you should definitely insist on having an inspection done.

-This contingency makes sure that the buyer is able to secure financing before officially purchasing the home.
+Also called a financing or loan contingency, the mortgage approval contingency makes sure that the buyer is able to secure financing before officially purchasing the home.
 It says, "I want to purchase this home.
 I just need to lock down a mortgage first."
 This way, if the bank doesn't agree to finance the property, the buyer isn't stuck owning a home they cannot pay for.

 A home sale contingency clause actually has two subcategories.

-The first is a sale and settlement contingency.
+Sale and settlement contingency.
 This means that the buyer must sell their existing home before they are able to purchase a new one.
 By including it, the buyer is essentially saying, "I want to buy this house; however, I just need to make sure that I can sell the one I already own first."

+Settlement contingency.
 A settlement contingency means that the buyer’s current home is under contract but that they just need to wait until after the closing to proceed with purchasing their next property.

 When a seller receives either type of home sale contingency offers, they have two options: